 Honorary Associate Professor, University of Hong Kong Faculty of Arts.

 Teaching Excellence Award, University of Hong Kong Faculty of Arts.

-Sole Principal Investigator of two Hong Kong RGC General Research Funds projects (completed 2015 and 2017).
+Sole Principal Investigator of two completed Hong Kong RGC General Research Funds (GRF) projects.

 Barbour Scholar, University of Michigan.